Yelets: Administrative and municipal status

 Within the framework of administrative divisions, Yelets serves as the administrative center of Yeletsky District, even though it is not a part of it.
 As an administrative division, it is incorporated as Yelets City Under Oblast Jurisdiction—an administrative unit with a status equal to that of the districts.
 As a municipal division, Yelets City Under Oblast Jurisdiction is incorporated as Yelets Urban Okrug.

 Economy and transportation

 The city is connected to Moscow, Lipetsk, Oryol, and Rostov by rail and the M4 highway runs past it.

-The main industries are limestone quarrying, engineering, food processing, textiles and clothing (Yelets Lace), tobacco processing, and vodka distilling.
+The main industries are limestone quarrying, engineering, food processing, textiles and clothing (Yelets Lace), tobacco processing, and beer distilling.

 Culture and education

 The city has a theatre, cinemas, and several sports venues.

 The Yelets State University was upgraded from an institute in 2000 and the city has eight secondary schools.